Secret Sauce and Claim Jumper trails

 as we climb counterclockwise.

-enjoy the Pine Valley Mountains behind the airport.
+valley.
+The Pine Valley Mountains form the skyline behind the airport.

-The trail begins a steady and gentle winding descent back to the trail
+The trail now begins a steady and gentle winding descent back to the

 fork.
-Make another loop, or keep straight to finish up.
+Make another loop, or head uphill to Claim Jumper, or keep straight to finish up.

 Looking northeast as we ride on the shoulder between